haade-administrator/haade.fr/_posts/en/2021-09-15-change-icon-of-a-binary-sensor-in-home-assistant.md

 In this case, the customization must be used in the **customize.yaml.**

-First of all, you have to add the integration line in the configuration.yaml [click there and you will find all the information about the configuration of the file.](https://www.home-assistant.io/docs/configuration/customizing-devices/){:target="_blank"}
+First of all, you have to add the integration line in the configuration.yaml [click there and you will find all the information about the configuration of the file.](https://www.home-assistant.io/docs/configuration/customizing-devices/){: target="_blank"}

 To keep things simple, you have to add this line: